neha-agrawa11/neha-agrawa11/README.md

 <body>
   <center> <h1> <strong>Hello World!</strong> </h1>
-  <h3> Looking for a fun place to go on vacation this summer?
+  <h3> Looking for a fun place to go on vacation?
 Use this website to find the perfect destination! </h3>
   <br>
   <br>
   <h3>Choose a Continent!</h3>